 YouTube initiated various formulas to monetize content in 2013 and 2014.
 Between May 2013 and the end of 2017, it offered subscription packages to the payment channels in the United States.
-The cancellation of the initiative reveals its failure and prepares the transition to YouTube Premium.
-In 2014, the Fan Funding program established a voluntary financing model for creators, a crowdfunding model, in other words.
+The cancellation of the initiative reveals its failure and prepares the transition The categories of the YouTube homepage are in a state of permanent transformation to YouTube Premium.
+In 2014, the Fan Funding program established a voluntary financing model for creators, a crowd-funding model, in other words.
 Not very popular, it would be replaced in 2017 by Super Chat to finance live streamings.